AlessandroFiorentino/RingDetection-ToolKit/README.md

 - Modular structure for use in notebooks or pipelines

 ## :gear: Extras: Experimental Modules & Studies
-A set of additional utilities and tryes, such as:
+A set of additional utilities and tries, such as:
 - Fast generation and fitting algorithms
 - Circle merging heuristics
 - A CNN-based classifier for ring count recognition